Lucas-Ed/grupo-02_pi/readme.md

   ---
 ## :memo: Licença

-Esse projeto está sob a licença MIT.
+Esse projeto está sob a licença Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC 4.0).

 ---